Moving data between IDA and CSC computing environment

 Configuring and using IDA in CSC supercomputers

-Before you can start using IDA client in CSC supercomputers you must set up your IDA connection by running the following command:
+When you start using IDA client in CSC supercomputers for the first time, you must set up your IDA connection by running the following command:

 The configuration process asks for your CSC project number, username and application password.
 This information can be obtained from the security settings page of the IDA WWW-interface.
 The configuration is stored to your home directory, so you need to do it only once.

 Once you have configured the connection, you can start using the

 ida command line client that enables data transport between the supercomputer and IDA.
 Data can be uploaded and downloaded from the IDA staging area.
 In the case of frozen area, only download is possible.
 Note that some key features of IDA, like moving data from staging area to the frozen area is possible only through the IDA WWW interface.

 The basic syntax of the ida commands is:

 To check the content of you staging area in IDA, use the command:

 ida info /

 -f to the ida command makes the command reference the frozen area instead of the staging area.
 For example the following command would give you information about the file test2, locating in the root of the frozen area:

 [kkayttaj@puhti-login2 ~] ida info -f /test2 project: 2000136 pathname: /test2 area: frozen type: file pid: 5bc456a74ba89743214993f23695474 size: 113926178937 encoding: application/octet-stream modified: 2018-10-15T08:17:53Z frozen: 2018-10-15T08:58:15Z